 - 2. The Subcommittee and IAEA will form a joint partnership to develop a framework that will achieve the objectives, scope and attributes specified in chapter III of the present report, following a schedule and process comparable to that specified in annex I to the present document. - 3.
-To facilitate timely preparation of draft and final documents for review and discussion by the Subcommittee during its February meeting, the Working Group, in coordination with the Secretariat of the Subcommittee, will organize and hold, as required, intersessional drafting meetings convenient to both Working Group and IAEA participants. - 4.
-The framework will be developed in a manner consistent with the following set of considerations: - (a) The framework will be developed by a partnership between the Subcommittee and IAEA with interested members of the Subcommittee participating in the framework development process, including the establishment of the work plan; - (b) Any guidance document related to the framework development (including an IAEA document preparation profile if used as the vehicle for directing the implementation effort) and any changes to those documents will require approval by the Working Group and the Subcommittee; - (c) The partnership between the Subcommittee and IAEA will operate using the consensus rule; - (d) The Subcommittee and IAEA will not independently take steps that could affect the development of the framework without first consulting each other; - (e) The framework development process will take into consideration United Nations treaties and principles on outer space, and other applicable conventions and international law;
+To facilitate timely preparation of draft and final documents for review and discussion by the Subcommittee during its February meeting, the Working Group, in coordination with the Secretariat, will organize and hold, as required, intersessional drafting meetings convenient to both Working Group and IAEA participants. - 4.
+The joint partnership will draw upon the expertise of member States that have substantial experience in implementing safe applications of space NPS and develop the framework in a manner consistent with the following set of considerations: - (a) The framework will be developed through the partnership between the Subcommittee and IAEA with interested member States of the Subcommittee participating in the framework development process, including the establishment of the workplan; - (b) Any guidance document related to the framework development (including an IAEA document preparation profile if used as the vehicle for directing the implementation effort) and any changes to such documents will require approval by the Working Group, the Subcommittee and IAEA; - (c) The partnership between the Subcommittee and IAEA will operate using the consensus rule; - (d) The Subcommittee and IAEA will not independently take steps that could have an impact on the development of the framework without first consulting each other; - (e) The framework development process will take into consideration United Nations treaties and principles on outer space and other applicable conventions and international law;

-- (f) The framework development process will also take into consideration relevant international recommendations (such as those of the International Commission on Radiological Protection); - (g) The framework will be issued as a joint product of the Subcommittee and IAEA; - (h) The development of the framework will take advantage of the safety experience and best practices of member States and international organizations with space NPS applications; - (i) The framework will be in accordance with current best safety policies, processes and procedures (i.e., best practices); - (j) The framework will be developed in such a way that it could be utilized as a guide for national purposes; it will remain voluntary and not legally binding under international law; - (k) Any future modification to the framework will be developed and approved using a joint development process between the Subcommittee and IAEA comparable to the process used to generate the original framework.
+- (f) The framework development process will also take into consideration relevant international recommendations (such as those of the International Commission on Radiological Protection); - (g) The framework will be issued as a joint product of the Subcommittee and IAEA; - (h) The development of the framework will take advantage of the safety experience and best practices of member States and international organizations with space NPS applications; - (i) The framework will be in accord with currently employed safety policies, processes and procedures (i.e., best practices); - (j) The framework could be utilized as a guide for national purposes; it will remain voluntary and not legally binding under international law; - (k) Any future modification to the framework will be developed and approved using a joint Subcommittee/IAEA development process comparable to the process used to generate the original framework.